skeyan/stock-portfolio/README.md

 ## Running Locally
 **Important Note:** Due to the necessity of env configs, the application's API calls will not function until they are properly configured.
 These env files are not committed to protect confidential keys.
-Please reach out to me if you require env configurations.
-The site can currently be tested here on [Netlify](https://stockfolio-frontend.netlify.app/).

 Front-end:
 - Run `npm start` while in the root directory of the front-end app, ie. (stock-portfolio/front-end).
 It should run on https://localhost:3000.